A topic from the subject of Experimentation in Chemistry.

 Environmental Pollution

-- Types: air, water, land, noise
+• Types: air, water, land, noise, light, thermal

-- Sources: industrial, agricultural, domestic
+• Sources: industrial, agricultural, domestic, transportation

 Environmental Chemistry

-- Examines interactions between pollutants and natural systems
+• Examines interactions between pollutants and natural systems.

-- Aims to develop strategies for pollution control and environmental protection
+• Aims to develop strategies for pollution control and environmental protection.

 Equipment and Techniques